Evergreen: Efficient Claim Verification for Semantic Aggregates: Experimental Evaluation

-\baserm\ verifies a claim by prompting an LLM to reason about whether the claim is supported by the given input relation. \baserm\ represents existing baseline approaches that use an LLM-as-a-judge to verify whether a claim is grounded in some given context~\cite{min_2023_factscore,tang_2024_minicheck,zheng_2023_llm_judge}.
-We instantiate three versions of \baserm, each with a different LLM: Claude Opus 4.6~\cite{anthropic_2026_claude_opus_4_6}, Sonnet 4.6~\cite{anthropic_2026_claude_sonnet_4_6}, and Haiku 4.5~\cite{anthropic_2026_claude_haiku_4_5}.
-The implementation serializes each tuple as a JSON object and greedily adds them to the prompt until Claude's 200k token context window limit is exhausted.
-Since our datasets exceed the context window limit, the input relation is truncated and tuples beyond the limit are dropped.
-The LLM is instructed to first consider the logical structure of the claim and describe its thinking process before returning a binary decision of whether the claim is grounded in the input relation.
-When claims involve vague quantifiers (e.g., ``common''), we also provide hints to the LLM that specify exact thresholds (e.g., ``at least 10\%''), providing a fairer comparison with the ground truth obtained from the reference implementation.
-Since \baserm\ sometimes exhausted its 8,192-token output limit, we allowed it to retry up to 10 times, with all claims succeeding within that budget.
-Retries are included in latency measurements.
-We disable extended thinking across all Claude models to avoid hitting the maximum output token limit and set the temperature to 0 for better reproducibility.
-We keep Opus and Sonnet's effort level at their high default, which also applies to the remaining implementations.
+\baserm\ prompts an LLM to reason about whether a claim is supported by the given input relation and represents existing LLM-as-a-judge baselines~\cite{min_2023_factscore,tang_2024_minicheck,zheng_2023_llm_judge}.
+We instantiate \baserm\ with three LLMs: Claude Opus 4.6~\cite{anthropic_2026_claude_opus_4_6}, Sonnet 4.6~\cite{anthropic_2026_claude_sonnet_4_6}, and Haiku 4.5~\cite{anthropic_2026_claude_haiku_4_5}.
+It serializes each tuple as JSON and greedily fills the prompt up to Claude's 200k-token context window.
+When claims involve vague quantifiers (e.g., ``common''), we provide hints specifying exact thresholds (e.g., ``at least 10\%'') for a fairer comparison with the reference ground truth.
+These hints are also used by the other implementations.
+We set temperature to 0 and allow up to 10 retries, since \baserm\ occasionally exhausts its 8,192-token output limit.